Mehul-bitcoder/Forms/README.md

 # Rest_form

-Includes a Simple form template for booking a table in Restaurnat using html and css
+Includes Simple Form That are created with html and css